Liberty Universalist Church and Feasterville Academy Historic District: Elijah Linch

-Upon his death in 1842, Linch had provided 37 years of religious service to his fellow South Carolinians.
-However, among his lasting contribution was his participation in the formation of the South Carolina Convention of Universalists, a local governing body that formally united the Martin, Chapman and Linch societies with the larger Universalist denomination in America.
+By his death in 1842, Linch had provided 37 years of religious service.
+Among his lasting contributions was his participation in forming the South Carolina Convention of Universalists, a local governing body that formally united the Martin, Chapman, and Linch societies with the larger Universalist denomination in America.

 South Carolina Universalist societies and convention

 In 1830, two Universalist societies were officially organized in South Carolina.
 The first was in Feasterville.
 John Feaster, son of Andrew Feaster, was among the founding members of this society that would become the Liberty Universalist Church.